observablehq/framework/docs/lib/mosaic.md

 [Mosaic](https://uwdata.github.io/mosaic/) is a system for linking data visualizations, tables, and input widgets, all leveraging a database (DuckDB) for scalable processing.
 With Mosaic, you can interactively visualize and explore millions —and even billions— of data points.

-The example below shows 1 million taxi rides pickup and dropoff points in NYC on Jan 1-3, 2010.
-The dataset is stored in a 8MB parquet file, originally generated with a data loader.
+The example below shows 1 million taxi rides pickup and dropoff points in New York City on Jan 1–3, 2010.
+The dataset is stored in a 8MB [Apache Parquet](./arrow#apache-parquet) file, generated with a data loader.

 ${maps}

 ${histogram}

 The map views for pickups and dropoffs are coordinated.
-You can also select an interval in the histogram to filter the maps.
-_What spatial patterns can you find?_
+You can also select an interval in the histogram to filter the maps. _What spatial patterns can you find?_

 ---